 In the same vein as morning cardio, when you’ve just had a heavy weights session – your body will have used up the majority/all of its readily available fuel sources (carbs), and be running predominantly on fat.
 So if you run for say 20 minutes after a weights session – you’ll be burning almost entirely fat.

 This can have a trade-off with muscle though, as performing cardio without anything left in the tank can cause the body to turn catabolic and start stripping it’s own muscle for energy.
 If you do choose to perform cardio after weights, the best recommendation is a very low-intensity run, or cycle.

-Cardio can be a great tool to burn more calories – meaning you can eat more while on a diet – or you can use it to shock your body out of a plateau.
+Cardio can be a great tool to burn more calories – meaning you can eat more while on a diet – or you can use it to shock your body out of a plateau, actually if you visit any fitness training facility like a gym or a yoga studio you’ll run into instructors that will all verify this.
 There are many, many different types – some people even attach ropes and drag cars as fast as they can for 30 second intervals, as a very intense form! – but it’s all mostly down to personal preference.
 Sprints/football during summer and jogging during winter are where it’s at for me – just try and avoid doing it in front of kids, cause they can be mean and laugh at you.